alysivji/finite-state-machine/README.md

 ```

 The `transition` decorator can be used to specify valid state transitions
-with optional parameters for `conditions`:
+with an optional parameter for `conditions`.
+All condition functions need to return `True` for the transition to occur,
+else a `ConditionNotMet` exception will be raised.

 ```python
     @transition(source="off", target="on", conditions=[light_is_off])